 - a.
-On a school bus; - b.
+On a school bus: - b.
 On school grounds immediately before, during, and immediately after school hours and at any time when the school is being used by a school group (including summer school or intersession); - c.
 Off school grounds at a school activity, function, or event, or; - d.
 Traveling to or from school or a school activity, function, or event.

-The grounds for expulsion or suspension may also apply when a student's conduct is unlawful and may reasonably be considered to be interference with school purposes or an educational function when such activity occurs during weekends, holidays, school recesses, or during the summer when a student may not be attending classes or other school functions. - e.
-The grounds for bullying may be applied regardless of physical location of the bullying behavior when a student demonstrating bullying behavior and the targeted student attend a school within the Corporation.
+The grounds for expulsion or suspension may also apply when a student's conduct on or off school grounds is unlawful and may reasonably be considered to be interference with school purposes or an educational function, or the student's removal is necessary to restore order or protect persons on school property.
+This includes any unlawful activity meeting the above criteria which takes place during weekends, holidays, school recesses, or during the summer when a student may not be attending classes or other school functions.
+Please refer to I.C.
+20-33-8-15 e.
+The grounds for bullying may be applied regardless of physical location of the bullying behavior when a student demonstrating bullying behavior and the targeted student attend a school within the Corporation and disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to a safe and peaceful learning environment.